NoBlackBoxes/OtherBlackBoxes/email/README.md

 ```

 ## Recipient (Group) List
 Create an ODS file with the following format with columns with field names, should have "First Name" and must have "Email".
+Can be split into multiple sheets, but must update Python with appropriate "sheet" name.

 ## Template
 Create a Markdown-style template (template.md)